Corporate Governance

 The Company recognizes that outside directors require an in-depth understanding of the Group’s business operations and business activities.
 Accordingly, we continually endeavor to supply outside directors with the business activity information and insights that are necessary to supervise management while also providing them with the opportunities needed to fulfill their roles.

-In FY2023, we carried out the initiatives indicated at right.
+In FY2024, we carried out the initiatives indicated at right.

-• Participation in meetings of general managers of core Group companies and other executive team meetings, tours of bases of Group companies, and discussions with presidents of Group companies for facilitating a greater understanding of business operations and business activities
+• Participation in meetings of general managers of core Group companies and other executive team meetings, tours of domestic and overseas bases of Group companies, and discussions with officers at overseas bases and presidents of Group companies for facilitating a greater understanding of business operations and business activities

-• Informal meetings between outside directors and relevant departments on topics including human resources measures in the Medium-Term Management Plan period and the businesses of Group companies
+• Informal meetings between outside directors and relevant departments on topics including the revision of SMBC’s personnel system and the businesses of Group companies

 • Explanatory sessions on Board of Directors’ meeting agenda items prior to board meetings to assist in the understanding of items

-• Study sessions led by external experts on topics including sustainability, the use of generative AI, dialogues with shareholders, and diversity
+• Study sessions led by external experts on sustainability, data governance, and Central Bank Digital Currencies

 • Timely and effective provision of information on the proceedings of internal meetings, etc. to outside directors